-There is growing scientific evidence showing that making behavioral and lifestyle changes can help you
+Growing evidence shows that making behavioral and lifestyle changes can help you

 Staying physically active;

-- Staying socially and intellectually engaged; and
+Staying socially and intellectually engaged; and

-- Getting the recommended amount of sleep.
+Getting the recommended amount of sleep.

 Advocating for new research to better understand and alleviate age-related cognitive decline and memory loss to help people maintain their brain health and age successfully.